 If you think that your child may have ingested chemicals – even if they don’t exhibit symptoms – call Poison Help at (800) 222-1222 or your local poison control center.

 Because cleaners often come in brightly-colored packaging and have pleasing scents, children may think they are harmless.
 While many toxic cleaning products are child-proof, many are still fairly easy for kids to get into (like spray bottles and detergents).

 The National Poison Data System records data collected from the nation’s 55 poison control centers.
 In 2018, cleaning products were the second leading cause of accidental poisonings in children 6 and under.

 These are the most common and potentially dangerous cleaners you need to be aware of:

 1. Acid-Based Cleaners

-Acidic cleaners can range from mild and relatively safe products to highly-corrosive, depending on the type of acid they contain.
+Acidic cleaners can range from mild and relatively safe products to highly-corrosive.
+It all depends on the type of acid they contain.

-Those that get their dirt-dissolving power from vinegar or citrus fruits are often good for dissolving soap scum and hard-water spots from surfaces.
-When misused, some acid-based cleaners might cause some eye or skin irritation (or tissue damage if ingested).
+Those that derive their dirt-dissolving power from vinegar or citrus fruits are often good for dissolving soap scum and hard-water spots from surfaces.
+If misused, however, some acid-based cleaners might cause some eye or skin irritation (or tissue damage if ingested).